1. Playing Field

 10.4 If the umpire deems that a player has been touched at the same time as he/she takes possession of the ball, the player in possession will have the usual 3 seconds to dispose of the ball.

 10.5 A legal touch can only occur between the shoulders and knees.

 Please note for this rule to apply players must be in possession of the ball.
 If a player is not in possession of the ball, a free kick for ‘prior opportunity’ or ‘holding the ball’ will not be awarded.

-B. If a player makes contact with the ball with their foot during the course of play, and it is deemed accidental, the umpire shall call ‘play on’ and play shall continue.
+13.2 If a player makes contact with the ball with his foot during the course of play, and it is deemed accidental, the umpire shall call ‘play on’ and play shall continue.